Asdrubal-CC/Matlab-2048-Game/README.md

+Author: Asdrubal Cheng Cen
+NO COMMERCIALIZATION OF THE SOURCE CODE IS ALLOWED UNDER ANY CIRCUMSTANCES

 #Matlab 2048 Game

 A functional simulation of the popular online game 2048 within the Matlab IDE.
 My game creates a matrix of 4 by 4 and then it throws at any random location 2's and 4's.